PoomSmart/EmojiFonts/CAVEATS.md

 ## Samsung One UI Emoji

+- One UI 6 beta still has version 5 of paired emojis.
 - Eye in speech emoji is from the older design of One UI.
 Samsung just didn't include it in One UI 5.0 officially.

 ## Toss Face Emoji